 We have choices about how we use all that God has given us – our time, our talents, and our treasure.
 Incarnation’s annual Stewardship Campaign asks church members to prayerfully consider how they can offer their time and talents to the church, and all are invited to make a financial pledge to support the maintenance and ministry of Incarnation.

-You can use PayPal to make a financial offering to Incarnation.
+You can use PayPal or your credit card to make a financial offering to Incarnation.
 These gifts are included in the quarterly pledge statements generated and mailed by the church.